JuliaRobotics/Caesar.jl/docs/src/installation_environment.md

 sudo apt-get install libpango1.0-0  # or libpango1.0-1
 ```

-The [RoMEPlotting.jl](http://www.github.com/JuliaRobotics/RoMEPlotting.jl) package must be installed up to latest master branch (development branch) owing to an upstream [issue with Pango fonts on Julia 1.0](https://github.com/GiovineItalia/Gadfly.jl/issues/1206) with [Gadfly.jl](https://github.com/GiovineItalia/Gadfly.jl) plotting.
-Once this issue is resolved, the next RoMEPlotting stable version can be tagged and be available as a standard stable release.
+!!! note

+    As of 1Q2020 it is likely that most systems won’t require a system install of libpango or even libcairo.

 Please install the latest RoMEPlotting using Package manager as follows:
 ```
-$ julia # latest v1.0.x
+$ julia
 julia> ] # to get package manager
-(v1.0) pkg> add RoMEPlotting#master
+(v1.2) pkg> add RoMEPlotting
 ```

-Alternatively, the `dev` command --- i.e. `(v1.0) pkg> dev RoMEPlotting` --- will clone the RoMEPlotting.jl git repository to your local `.julia/dev/RoMEPlotting` folder.
+Alternatively, the `dev` command --- i.e. `(v1.2) pkg> dev RoMEPlotting` --- will clone the RoMEPlotting.jl git repository to your local `.julia/dev/RoMEPlotting` folder.

-> Last updated February 2019

 ## The "I Know Julia" Installation (TL;DR)